-Under CMS’ recently passed Final Rule, your Medicare enrollments will be judged not necessarily on your performance but based on your affiliations with other providers and suppliers.
+CMS regulations require your Medicare enrollments be judged not necessarily on your performance but based on your affiliations with other providers and suppliers.

-CMS will establish if you have a provider or supplier affiliation that has committed “bad acts.”
-Based on this, you could be considered to be an increased fraud, waste, or abuse risk.
+If you have a provider or supplier affiliation that has committed “bad acts,” you could be considered to be an increased fraud, waste, or abuse risk.
 If this happens, CMS is authorized to deny or revoke your Medicare and Medicaid billing privileges.
-Although this Rule goes into effect on November 4th, you have a little wiggle room based on CMS’ targeted “phased-in” approach.
-It’s essential that you use this time to thoroughly understand how to avoid getting blindsided because of an affiliate’s wrongdoing.
+This Rule went into effect on November 4th, 2020.
+It’s essential that you thoroughly understand how to avoid getting blindsided because of an affiliate’s wrongdoing.
 You must know how to protect your practice from losing its ability to bill Medicare and Medicaid.

 This is where Medicare expert, Gretchin Heckenlively, CPA, FHFMA, can help.
-During her online training session, Gretchin will walk you through this Final Rule, and tell you EXACTLY what you need to know to protect your practice from harm.
-Medicare Revocation Final Rule Training: What You Will Learn This training spells out the actions you must take to prepare yourself for the full implementation of this Rule, and how you can head off Medicare and/or Medicaid revocation.
+During her online training session, Gretchin will walk you through this CMS Rule, and tell you EXACTLY what you need to know to protect your practice from harm.
+This training spells out the actions you must take to prepare yourself for the full implementation of this Rule, and how you can head off Medicare and/or Medicaid revocation.

-Here are a few of the practical, plain-English Final Rule strategies you’ll receive by attending this 60-minute online training:
+Here are a few of the practical, plain-English CMS Rule strategies you’ll receive by attending this 60-minute online training:

-- Determine which of your relationships constitute an “affiliation” under the Final rule
+- Determine which of your relationships constitute an “affiliation” under the rule

 - Pin down exactly what constitutes a “disclosable event”

 - Don’t let one provider’s revocation stop your other provider’s ability to bill Medicare